 Choose your fun from 4 beginner to expert Orienteering courses!
 Awards are given to the top three finishers in each registration category.
 Individual Competitors compete by age and gender.
 Scouts compete in 2 person Teams.
 Cubs and their parents can hike in 2-5 person Recreational Teams.
 Anyone can hike the course and work on their orienteering in Recreational Teams.

 All Competition Courses are pre-drawn.
-Course choices are White (beginner), Yellow, Orange, Brown, Green, Red (expert).
-Electronic punches (E-Punches) are required for the Orange intermediate course and the advanced Brown, Green, & Red courses.
-E-Punch rentals available.
+Course choices are Yellow, Orange, Brown, and, Red.
+One punch is required for each individual or team.
+The cost for this will be $3.00 per punch.
 Courses must be selected at time of registration.

 Map Hike Courses are now RECREATIONAL TEAMS